tustin2121/James_Somerton_Transcripts/_videos/AlyJl0ddcPs.md

 <compare>
 <james>

 This is a pivotal scene for framing the whole of the series, and cementing this story as not only containing gay characters, but presenting gay experiences.
 Without being explicit, this scene portrays a representation of sexual experimentation.
 While Hikaru’s enjoyment is apparent, Yoshiki is confused as to whether he likes the sensation or not.
 Hikaru, while abiding by consent, does push boundaries — a bit too fast for Yoshiki.
 Moving at different speeds is also a hallmark of developing queer identity.
 To Yoshiki, there is an element of danger with this.
 And this danger articulates an ongoing theme in the series about the-thing-that replaced-Hikaru: should we be afraid of it or not?
-Because an act of Hikaru’s ‘just playing around’ is a horror to Yoshiki.
+Because an act of Hikaru<ins>’s</ins> ‘just playing around’ is a horror to Yoshiki.

 </james>
 <from></from>